wgebers/betterpracticesguide/README.md

 * A NAS provides quick on-site access to the data and can run automatically.
 * The non-network connected backup (e.g. USB drive) provides a recovery method in the case of a virus taking everything down.

 ## Antivirus

 * Do use anti-virus software on all your computers.
-* Consider using an anti-virus application that doesn't just check for virus signatures, but also watches for suspicous behaviour.
+* Consider using an anti-virus application that doesn't just check for virus signatures, but also watches for suspicious behaviour.
 * Avoid the free anti-virus software packages, unless you can work out why it is free.
 * Do update the anti-virus signatures regularly.